Photo Credit: Prince Williams/Wireimage

 Victory Lap stands as Nipsey’s debut and only studio album.
 The album, arriving in 2018, boasting 16 tracks, showcased his journey from Ermias Asghedom to rap star.
 The project features Nipsey reuniting hoods in LA — evidenced by “Last Time That I Checc’d” with YG — experimenting with melody and autotune (“Real Big”), while spreading a message of hustle and motivation (“Dedication” featuring Kendrick Lamar).
 The album was an overwhelming success, getting a well-deserved Best Rap Album nomination at the 61st Grammy Awards.

-At the top of the year, Mike & Keys were preparing for the next album.
-But then tragedy happened.
+Mike & Keys were preparing for the next album when the tragedy happened.
 Nipsey Hussle was Gunned down on March 31st in front of his Marathon Clothing store, in the neighborhood he grew up in.
 Nipsey’s death came as a complete shock for not only Los Angeles, but fans all across the world.
-For what would have been Nipsey’s 34th birthday, we talked with Mike & Keys the producers who helped guide the legendary rapper’s career.
+We talked with Mike & Keys the producers who helped guide the legendary rapper's career.

 We had got a studio in Burbank with four rooms, Nipsey had two.
 Two All Money In rooms, two Mike N Keys rooms.
 The plan was to make it the new Bad Boy, from how it looked to how we’re gonna run it.
 We had 10 TVs up, cameras, everything.
 Nip writes everything down.
 He started being there every day like “I’m not leaving!”
 Then we found out we had did a sublease.
 We were planning on owning the spot so the owner kicked us out randomly.